SCRA’s service to victims of youth crime

 - to provide victims of youth crime with access to routine information about the Children’s Hearings System,

-- to provide specific information to victims (and others specified, such as insurance companies of victims) about what has happened to the referral to the Reporter, of the child or young person responsible for the offence,
+- to provide specific information to victims and certain specified others about what has happened to the referral to the Reporter, of the child or young person responsible for the offence or serious harm.

 - to protect the right of the child or young person to confidentiality.